murraycadzow/2021-obss-day3/_episodes/03-reference-assembly.md

 ## Map your samples

+> ## Organise yourself
+>
-In the folder `GBS` create an output folder for this analysis, `refmap_output`.
+> In the folder `gbs/` create an output folder for this analysis, `refmap_output`.
+>

-Copy the reference catalog.
+> Copy the reference catalog that we will use as a pretend reference genome from ...

+>> ## Solution

+It is also time to bring in a couple of softwares in. `BWA` [!!!link!!!] is a piece of softare that is commonly used for mapping

 Map your samples